Santurbán-Salazar de las Palmas

 Park History

 The formal protection of the Santurbán páramo complex has been contentious and incremental.
-Santurbán was first delimited as a National District in 2011, following a mass mobilization by citizens of Bucaramanga opposing a large-scale open-pit gold mining project by a Canadian mining company.
-The citizen mobilization became one of the largest environmental protests in Colombian history, ultimately forcing the government to delimit a protected páramo zone.
-The Santurbán-Salazar de las Palmas regional park sector was established by CORPONOR to provide additional legal protection to cloud forest and páramo areas falling outside the strict national district boundaries.
-Subsequent legal battles over the delimitation boundaries have continued in Colombian courts, with the Constitutional Court ruling multiple times in favor of strengthened protection.
-The park exists at the intersection of environmental law, indigenous rights, water security, and extractive resource governance.
+In February 2011, approximately 40,000 citizens of Bucaramanga marched against a proposed large-scale open-pit gold mining project by Canadian company Greystar Resources (later Eco Oro Minerals), which sought to develop the Angostura mine within the páramo complex.
+[1] The Colombian government denied the environmental license in May 2011.
+The Santurbán-Salazar de las Palmas regional park sector was formally established by CORPONOR on December 21, 2013 under Agreement No. 020, providing legal protection to cloud forest and páramo areas falling within Norte de Santander jurisdiction.
+[2] Subsequent legal battles over the delimitation boundaries have continued in Colombian courts, with the Constitutional Court ruling in 2016 (Judgment C-035) that mining in all Colombian páramos is prohibited.
+The park exists at the intersection of environmental law, water security, and extractive resource governance.

 Major Trails And Attractions

-The Santurbán-Salazar de las Palmas sector offers trekking through cloud forest and páramo landscapes with the Zulia River valley as a backdrop.
+The Santurbán-Salazar de las Palmas sector offers trekking through cloud forest and páramo landscapes with the Río Salazar valley as a backdrop.
 Guided hikes to frailejón fields and glacial lakes are organized by CORPONOR and community ecotourism groups in Salazar de las Palmas and other gateway municipalities.
 The town of Salazar de las Palmas itself is a pleasant colonial settlement with guesthouses and local guides.
-Birdwatching in the cloud forest zones, particularly at dawn when tanagers, antpittas, and flycatchers are most active, is a highlight.
-The broader Santurbán complex includes sections with historical mine workings that can be visited as part of historical and cultural interpretation tours.
+Birdwatching in the cloud forest zones, particularly at dawn when tanagers, antpittas, and flycatchers are most active, draws visitors from Cúcuta and Pamplona.
+The broader Santurbán complex includes sections with historical mine workings that can be visited as part of cultural interpretation tours.
 Environmental education visits focusing on the water-mining conflict and its resolution through citizen mobilization attract students, researchers, and journalists.
+[1]

 Visitor Facilities And Travel

 Access to the Santurbán-Salazar de las Palmas sector is primarily from Cúcuta, the departmental capital, or from Pamplona, the nearest significant highland city, via roads connecting to Salazar de las Palmas.
-Regular bus service connects Cúcuta and Pamplona to Salazar de las Palmas.
-Basic accommodation and food services are available in the town.
+Regular bus service connects Cúcuta and Pamplona to Salazar de las Palmas, which serves as the main gateway town.
+Basic accommodation and food services are available in Salazar de las Palmas.
 CORPONOR maintains ranger stations at key access points and can assist in arranging guided excursions.
 The páramo interior is accessed via community trails and requires guides familiar with the terrain.
 The dry season (December–January and June–August) provides the most reliable access to the higher elevations, as the wet season can make paths slippery and cloud cover persistent.
 Visitors interested in the water-mining conflict context should contact CORPONOR or local environmental groups for orientation materials.

 Conservation And Sustainability

 Conservation of the Santurbán-Salazar de las Palmas park is inseparable from the ongoing legal and political struggle over mining rights in the broader Santurbán complex.
-The Constitutional Court of Colombia has repeatedly ruled that mining activities incompatible with páramo ecosystem integrity must be excluded, but implementation has been contested at every step.
-CORPONOR works to enforce the mining exclusion zone, patrol for illegal activity, and restore degraded fringe areas.
-The park's most effective conservation tool has been the sustained civic mobilization of urban populations in Bucaramanga and Cúcuta who depend on Santurbán water: this democratic pressure has repeatedly forced policy reversals in favor of protection.
-Restoration programs focus on cloud forest and subpáramo recovery in areas degraded by historical land uses.
+The Constitutional Court of Colombia ruled in 2016 (Judgment C-035) that mining activities in páramo ecosystems are prohibited, but implementation has been contested at every step.
+[1] CORPONOR works to enforce the protection zone, patrol for illegal activity, and restore degraded fringe areas.
+The park stores an estimated 1.87 million tonnes of forest carbon, underscoring its value beyond water regulation.
+The park most effective conservation tool has been the sustained civic mobilization of urban populations in Bucaramanga and Cúcuta who depend on Santurbán water: a 2011 demonstration of approximately 40,000 people in Bucaramanga was pivotal in forcing the denial of the Angostura mine environmental license, and a 2019 march drew over 100,000 participants.
+[2] Restoration programs focus on cloud forest and sub-páramo recovery in areas degraded by historical land uses.
 Long-term sustainability requires stable legal frameworks, effective enforcement, and continued public awareness of the link between páramo integrity and urban water security.

 Visitor Ratings